RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 How To Set Up Ad Sitelinks - Screenshot 3

 The next step is to choose the link text (35 characters max), and the destination URL (1024 characters max).
-The text and URL follows the same rules as the rest of your AdWords account, so for example the URL must direct users to a page from the display URL website being used in that campaign.
+The text and URL follows the same rules as the rest of your Google Ads account, so for example the URL must direct users to a page from the display URL website being used in that campaign.

 You can add between one and ten Sitelinks for each campaign, though only four Sitelinks will be shown, which ones are shown will depend on the keyword that triggered the ad.